ab22593k/gait/README.md

 - Profile for PerformanceUse cargo flamegraph or perf; optimize hot paths with #[inline].
 Benchmark with criterion.

+- Use the git2 crate for core version control domain logic.

 ## License

 Licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.